-- 1. The technical review of applications verifies: - a) That the Applicant Organization has the correct legal status (public entity governed by either a municipality or county or not-for-profit, tax-exempt, Florida Corporation).
-Note that, for Development projects, the Property Owner (if not the Applicant Organization) must be a Non-profit Organization, state college or university, or agency of government. - b) That the Applicant Organization, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner's property and the owner is in concurrence with the application. - i.
-For Acquisition and Development projects directed at Real Property, if funded, the Grantee (and the Property Owner, if not the Grantee) must file a Restrictive Covenant on the property
+- 1. The technical review of applications verifies: - a) That the Applicant Organization has the correct legal status (public entity or nonprofit, taxexempt, Florida Corporation).
+Note that for Development projects, the Property Owner (if not the

+Applicant Organization) must be a Non-profit Organization, state college or university, or agency of government.

-- with the Clerk of Court for ten (10) years for Development and twenty (20) for Acquisition prior to release of funds. - ii.
-For Development projects involving improvements to properties other than Real Property (e.g., an aircraft, locomotive, trolley, or marine vessel) and for Museum Exhibit projects, the Grantee (and the Property Owner, if not the Grantee) must execute and notarize a Preservation Agreement prior to release of funds.
+- b) That the Applicant Organization, if not the owner, has the permission of the Property Owner to conduct the proposed Project on the owner's property and the owner is in concurrence with the application and is a public entity or a Non-profit Organization, except for projects involving acquisition or site-specific archaeological investigation. - i.
+For Acquisition and Development projects directed at Real Property, if funded, the Grantee (and the Property Owner, if not the Grantee) must file a Restrictive Covenant on the property with the Clerk of Court for ten (10) years for Development and twenty (20) for Acquisition prior to final release of grant funds and close-out of the project. - ii.
+For Development projects involving improvements to properties other than Real Property (e.g., an aircraft, locomotive, trolley or marine vessel) and for Museum Exhibit projects, the Grantee (and the Property Owner, if not the Grantee) must execute and notarize a Preservation Agreement prior to release of any grant funds.
 The Preservation Agreement shall require the Grantee and the Property Owner(s) to maintain the improvements or exhibit for a period of ten (10) years for Development projects and five (5) years for Museum Exhibit projects. - c) That the proposed Project is consistent with selected project type and the purpose of the Special Category grant program. - d) That the Project Budget does not include non-allowable expenses. - e) That appropriate matching funds ratio has been identified and documentation has been provided. - f) All supporting documentation has been provided. - 2.
 Only documents that are provided in response to requests for clarification from staff will be considered after the application deadline.
-If necessary, a request for clarification will be sent with a certain response deadline.
-Such requests will be made in writing to the Applicant Organization via the DOS grants online system using the contact information provided in the application.
-These requests are not for additional information, but to clarify the information already submitted in the application.
+If necessary, a request for information will be sent with a certain response deadline.
+Such requests will be made in writing to the Applicant Organization via the DOS Grants System online using the contact information provided in the application.
+These requests are to clarify the information already submitted in the application.
 Responses received after the established deadline will not be accepted and the application will be presented to the Florida Historical Commission by Division staff as submitted, along with staff recommendations on how to address the outstanding issues.
 Clarifications will become an official part of the application.